We are launching our latest TRIC Network project – TRIC-MAN!

 The project aims to evaluate adherence to UKHSA and NICE guidance, explore antimicrobial stewardship and infection prevention practices, and assess antimicrobial resistance in invasive priority pathogens and will be the first of its kind for over 20 years.

-TRIC-MAN is a national audit of antimicrobial stewardship and resistance in critical care units across the UK, run by the Trainee Research in Intensive Care (TRIC) Network.
+It is being run by the Trainee Research in Intensive Care (TRIC) Network.

 For patients with sepsis, the Surviving Sepsis Campaign guidelines state that “early administration of appropriate antimicrobials is one of the most effective interventions to reduce mortality”.
 The use of antibiotics with insufficient antimicrobial coverage is associated with worse outcomes.
 This is against a backdrop of increasing antimicrobial resistance (AMR), a global threat to public health, responsible for over a million excess deaths worldwide.